aloretocornidez/workshops/git-workshop/readme.md

 - Revision history: Did you delete all of your code by accident?
 No worries if you have a git repository you can recover any previous commit states.

-## What is Github?
+## Git vs. GitHub?

-Often times, people will ignore or confuse the differences between git and Github.
+Often times, people will ignore or confuse the differences between git and GitHub.

 As we have already established, git is the software that performs version control on your repository.

 Github is a site the hosts git repositories.
-Github is not the only site that hosts git repositories.
+GitHub is not the only site that hosts git repositories.
 Here are some other sites that also host git
 repositories: